 How’s it going so far?

-On 26th November 2018, I had my 18th ‘HomeZone+ nurse administered injection and a permanent nurse allocated to my area.
+On 20th January 2020, I had my 35th ‘HomeZone+ nurse administered injection and a permanent nurse allocated to my area.
 It’s a first class service from the main UK provider – Healthcare at Home (HAH) (I’m told Lloyds Pharmacy do certain areas).
 I’m told which day it will arrive and I receive two text messages with timings, so it goes from the window of a particular day to a window of 4 hours and then 2 hours, which allows me to get on with my life.
-The Nurse then makes an appointment to come and administer the injection.
+The Nurse separately makes an appointment to come and administer the injection with an approximate time.
 This works excellently too.
-The Nurse calls me with some notice in order to get the injection out of the fridge ready for administration.
+I set an alarm to get it out of the fridge (I allow 60 minutes for maximum flexibility.
 The injection is given very efficiently and my next appointment is made ready for 28 days time.
 I also found out that sharps box provision and collection is available through the programme, another bonus.